DylanMorgani/osticket-prereqs/README.md

 <h2>Installing dependencies</h2>

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/834d2622-3dbe-4907-8791-52230531331a" />
+This image shows the installation of PHP manager and Rewrite.
 <h3>5.
 Installing PHP manager and rewrite</h3>

 - Go to the osticket installation folder and download PHP manager